eSignus/support/_docs/scanning.md

 ### Third step

-To start step three, you must place the card near the phone again, and when the NFC antenna detects it, the HW manager star running the following process:
+To start step three, you must place the card near the phone again, and when the NFC antenna detects it, the HW manager starts running the following process:

 - HW Manager asks HW Link card to erase Recovery Seed, Recovery Key, UserId, and PassPhrase.
 - HW Manager asks HW Link card to store the InitOk state.